 - a.
-Upon receiving the Annual School Progress Report from each school, the Superintendent or designee will compile an Annual District Summary Progress Report to be presented to the Board of Education at a public meeting before the beginning of the school year.
+Upon receiving the Annual School Progress Report from each school, the Superintendent or designed District Wellness Policy Coordinator will compile an Annual District Summary Progress Report to be presented to the Superintendent and Board of Education at a public meeting before May 30 the beginning of the current school year.
 The public will be provided an opportunity to review and comment on the Annual District Summary Progress Report at the Board meeting. - b.
-Revisions to this Policy will be recommended by the Superintendent or designee to be approved by the Board of Education before September 30 of each school year.

-7. Additional Wellness Policy Goals
+Revisions to this Policy will be recommended by the Superintendent or designee to be approved by the Board of Education before September 30 of each school year. - 7.
+Additional Wellness Policy Goals

-a.
-Nothing in this Policy shall prevent an individual school in the district from developing and implementing additional activities, approved by the Superintendent or designee, to those required in this Policy.

-B. Nutrition Guidelines for All Foods and Beverages

-- 1. The Board of Education requires each school in the district to comply with the Federal school meal nutrition standards and the smart snacks in accordance with the requirements HHFKA.
+- a.
+Nothing in this Policy shall prevent an individual school in the district from developing and implementing additional activities, approved by the Superintendent or designee, to those required in this Policy. - B. Nutrition Guidelines for All Foods and Beverages - 1.
+The Board of Education requires each school in the district to comply with the Federal school meal nutrition standards and the Semart Senacks in accordance with the requirements HHFKA.
 The nutritional standards shall apply to all foods and beverages sold in each school in the district as part of the menu pattern meal, a la carte, in school stores, snack bars, or vending machines.
-The food requirements for any food sold in schools must meet a range of calorie and nutrient requirements as outlined in the HHFKA. - The school district will comply with the HHFKA beverage requirements and beverage portion requirements for elementary, middle, and secondary schools.
-Each school will make potable water available to children at no charge in the place where breakfast, lunch, and afterschool snacks are served during meal service.
+The food requirements for any food or beverages sold in schools must meet a range of calorie and nutrient requirements as outlined in the HHFKA and a smart snack calculator shall be on file in each school for each product sold. - 2.
+The school district will comply with the HHFKA beverage requirements and beverage portion requirements for each appropriate grade level elementary, middle, and secondary schools.
+Each school will make potable water available to children at no charge in the place where breakfast, lunch, and afterschool snacks are served during meal service. - 3.
+On-campus fundraisers involving food or beverage items must meet the Smart Snack standards of the HHFKA.
+The nutrition standards of the HHFKA do not apply to non-school hours, weekends, and off-campus fundraising events.
+The United States Department of Agriculture defines school day as starting from midnight to thirty minutes after the end of the school day.
+Fundraisers involving the sale of food or beverages pre-approved by submitted to the Principal or designee and the District Wellness Policy Coordinator for approval. - 4.
+The Board of Education will permit food in the school that is not sold to students to be brought into school by parents, students, or staff members for classroom activities, parties, or snacks, or other food provided to students as an incentive.
+Any occasion where food is brought into the school for such purposes must be approved by the Principal or designee, who will ensure safeguards are in place to protect students who may have a food or related allergy.